AlThorStormblessed/Althorstormblessed/README.md

 ### About Me:

-- I am currently a sophomore in BTech at IIIT Una, Himachal Pradesh.
+- I am currently a junior in BTech in Electronics and Communication at IIIT Una, Himachal Pradesh.
 - Machine Learning Enthusiast and CP Novice.
 - **Languages**: Python, C++, C
 - **Machine Learning**: Use TensorFlow and Keras to train my models.